powermock/powermock/examples/tutorial/readme.txt

 Notice that the sub package "withoutpowermock" contains refactored "production" code and traditional test cases that doesn't use PowerMock.
+Of course, there are typically several ways to refactor the code and we have only shown one example solution.

+!Important!

-Big notice: The code here is only intended as a tutorial for how to use various PowerMock techniques and not a recommended way of coding!
+The code here is only intended as a tutorial for how to use various PowerMock techniques and not a recommended way of coding!